Samuel Johnson (American educator): Teacher and author

-Discovery of the Enlightenment

-In 1714, he began to write a short work titled Synopsis Philosophiae Naturalis summing up what the Puritan Mind knew of natural philosophy.
-Leaving this attempt incomplete, he began working instead for his master's thesis by writing in Latin a more ambitious "encyclopedia of all knowledge", titled Technologia Sive Technometria or Ars Encyclopaidia, Manualis Ceu Philosophia; Systema Liber Artis.
+In 1714, he began to write a short work titled Synopsis Philosophiae Naturalis, summing up what Puritans knew of natural philosophy.
+He left this work unfinished and began working instead for his master's thesis by writing in Latin a more ambitious "encyclopedia of all knowledge", titled Technologia Sive Technometria or Ars Encyclopaidia, Manualis Ceu Philosophia; Systema Liber Artis.
 It was a systematic exploration of all knowledge available to Johnson based on the methods of the Reformation logician Petrus Ramus.

-His work on this logical exploration of the Puritan New England Mind would eventually result in 1271 hierarchically arranged theses.
-It has been called by Norman Fiering “the best surviving American example of student application of Ramist method to the whole body of human knowledge”.
+His work on this logical exploration of the Puritan New England Mind eventually resulted in 1271 hierarchically arranged theses.
+It has been called by Norman Fiering "the best surviving American example of student application of Ramist method to the whole body of human knowledge".

 His work on the Encyclopaidia was interrupted when a donation of 800 books collected by Colonial Agent Jeremiah Dummer was sent to Yale late in 1714.
-He discovered Francis Bacon's Advancement of Learning, the works of John Locke and Isaac Newton and other Enlightenment era authors not known to the tutors and graduates of Puritan Yale and Harvard.
+He discovered Francis Bacon's Advancement of Learning, the works of John Locke and Isaac Newton and other Age of Enlightenment authors not known to the tutors and graduates of Puritan Yale and Harvard.

 Johnson wrote in his Autobiography, “All this was like a flood of day to his low state of mind”, and that “he found himself like one at once emerging out of the glimmer of twilight into the full sunshine of open day".
 Though he finished his Latin Ramist thesis, he now considered what he had learned at Yale “nothing but the scholastic cobwebs of a few little English and Dutch systems that would hardly now be taken up in the street.”